Ujitawara

 Ujitawara (宇治田原町, Ujitawara-chō) is a town located in Tsuzuki District, Kyoto Prefecture, Japan.
-As of 1 September 2023, the town has an estimated population of 8,845 in 3872 households and a population density of 39 persons per km².
+As of 1 September 2023, the town has an estimated population of 8,845 in 3872 households and a population density of 39 persons per km^{2}.
 The total area of the town is 58.16 sqkm.

 Geography

 Ujitawara is located in southeastern Kyoto Prefecture.
 The Uji River flows through the village.
 Approximately 70% of the town area of Ujitawara Town is forested, and more than 50% of this is artificially planted cedar and cypress trees.